Broadway Legend Patti Lupone Trashes Madonna’s Entire Film Career: ‘She’s A Movie Killer! [Video]’

 Broadway goddess Patti LuPone gave a scathing review of the entertainer who took on her most iconic role for the big-screen version of Evita: singer/songwriter Madonna.

-LuPone, 68, who most notably portrayed the real-life figure of the Andrew Lloyd Webber musical, Argentine politico Eva Peron, for four years during its premiere “Great White Way” run the late 1970’s, appeared on Andy Cohen’s Watch What Happens Live Tuesday night, and was asked her thoughts of the “Material Girl” singer’s 1996 take.
+LuPone, 68, who most notably portrayed the real-life figure of the Andrew Lloyd Webber musical, Argentine politico Eva Peron, for four years during its premiere “Great White Way” run in the late 1970’s, appeared on Andy Cohen’s Watch What Happens Live Tuesday night and was asked her thoughts of the “Material Girl” singer’s 1996 take.

-Sitting next to Law and Order: Special Victims Unit alum Chris Meloni, LuPone let loose on her Madonna thoughts and didn’t let up.
+Sitting next to Law and Order: Special Victims Unit alum Chris Meloni, LuPone let loose on her Madonna thoughts and refused to let up.

 “When MTV used to [air] videos, I saw what I believe was [the opening number] ‘Buenos Aires,'” the Tony-winning LuPone began, as CNN writes, “and I thought it was a piece of sh**.”